temach/reports/INR-Lab-3-vlans-and-faults.md

 ### 1. What is Link Agregation ?

-A way to use multiple Ethernet adapters that connect the sending and the receiving side in order to achieve higher throughput speeds and/or redundancy (and hence safety).
+A way to use multiple Ethernet adapters that connect the sending and the receiving side in order to achieve higher throughput speeds and/or redundancy (and hence reliability).